Let me start by offering you a warm welcome.

 Despite the title of the article, the truth is there's no such thing as the "best" church website builder.
 Only what's best for you.

 With the four options listed here, I tried to offer a little something for everyone regardless of your technical abilities, requirements, and budget.

 Here's a quick reminder...

 #1 Wix - Wix isn't a church specific website builder but it's easy to use with 6 great looking, customizable church templates.
 You can accept donations, upload your sermons, create a newsletter and it's also the cheapest of the bunch.

 #2 Sharefaith - Great designs, jam-packed full of features, no upfront costs, but the most difficult to use out of the options here from my experience.

 #3 Nucleus - Very easy to use, online giving integration, customizable forms, upload sermons.
 The main downside is that I didn't find Nucleus to be very customizable.

 #4 Ministry Designs - Beautiful designs, very customizable, online giving, upload sermons, and the team goes above & beyond to support you.
 Comes with a rather hefty upfront cost.

 Whichever platform you decide to go with, I strongly recommend creating a demo site first to get used to how things work and make sure it's a good fit for you and your church.

-I’d love you to come back here after and let me know how you got on.
-Or even better, give me a sneak peek of your finished site.
-You can do so using the comments section below!
+I'd love you to come back here after and let me know how you got on.
+Or even better, give me a sneak peek of your finished site!